codefresh-io/steps/incubating/helm-promote/README.md

 - FROM_CHART_YAML: The chart YAML name to use for the 'from' chart.
 Will use 'CHART_YAML' by default
 - FROM_VALUES_YAML: The values YAML name to use for the 'from' chart.
 Will use 'VALUES_YAML' by default
 - IMAGE_FORMAT: The format to search and replaces images with in the values yaml, replaces '{{IMAGE}}' with a PROMOTE_IMAGE at runtime.
 By default will use '{{IMAGE}}.image.tag'
-- PROMOTE_CHARTS: The dependency charts tags to search for and replace between Chart.yamls.
+- PROMOTE_SUBCHARTS: The dependency (sub)charts tags to search for and replace between Chart.yamls.
+Use this when your subchart name does not match your image name.
 By default will be the same as PROMOTE_IMAGES
 - TO_CHART_YAML: The chart YAML name to use for the 'to' chart.
 Will use 'CHART_YAML' by default
 - TO_VALUES_YAML: The values YAML name to use for the 'to' chart.
 Will use 'VALUES_YAML' by default
 - VALUES_YAML: Will use 'values.yaml' by default